 Pennsylvania Priest Abuse Lawsuit

-In light of an horrific report by a Pennsylvania grand jury in the summer of 2018, Matthews & Associates is investigating claims that Pennsylvania priests molested more than 1,000 kids, perhaps thousands, according to the grand jury.
-Contact us for a free legal consultation if you or someone you love was a victim of Pennsylvania priest abuse.
+In light of an horrific Pennsylvania Grand Jury Report published in the summer of 2018, Matthews & Associates is investigating claims that Pennsylvania priests molested more than 1,000 kids, perhaps thousands, according to the grand jury.
+The report triggered a 2019 change in Pennsylvania law, which now gives Pennsylvanians more time to file a sex abuse lawsuit.
+If you or someone you love is a survivor of Pennsylvania priest or clergy abuse, contact us for a free legal consultation regarding a potential lawsuit against the church and your abuser(s).

 300 Pennsylvania priests molested more than 1,000 Kids